dre108/Portfolio1/README.md

 - Make sure to update the **email**, **LinkedIn**, and **GitHub** URLs with your actual information.
 - If you have any specific **projects** or **achievements**, you can add them in the **work experience** section to give more insight into your skills and contributions.

----

-Let me know if you'd like any more changes to the README or need further details!